LukeSmithxyz/based.cooking/src/brigadeiro.md

 # Brigadeiro

 A very traditional Brazilian dessert that is present in every Brazilian birthday party!
 Delicious and super easy to make.

+- ⏲ Prep time: 10 min
+- 🍳 Cook time: 20 min
+- 🍽 Servings: 6

 ## Ingredients

 - One can of condensed milk.
 - Three or four spoons of chocolate powder or cocoa powder.
 - One spoon of butter (Actual butter and preferably unsalted.
 No margarine!)
-- Sprinkles (Optional)
+- Sprinkles (optional)

 ## Directions